 Some of the Charter School's financial instruments are not measured at fair value on a recurring basis but nevertheless are recorded at amounts that approximate fair value due to their liquid or short-term nature.
 Such accounts include cash, accounts receivable, prepaid expenses, accounts payable, and accrued expenses.

-(l) Change in Accounting Principles:
+(1) Change in Accounting Principles:

-The Charter School implemented Financial Accounting Standard Board (FASB) ASU No. 2016-14 "Presentation of Financial Statements of Not-for-Profit Entities" in the current year, applying the changes retrospectively.
-The new standard changes the following aspects of the financial statements:
+The Charter School implemented Financial Accounting Standard Board (FASB) ASU No. 2018-08 "Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made" in the current year, applying the changes retrospectively.